This blog post was updated on September 28, 2022.

-Here’s a breakdown of an overall vacation packing list for a family of four – including a PDF version you can print out or save for later.
-There are extra items to remember for specific vacations throughout (although you may need to tailor the list to your destination).
-So read on to learn everything you need to pack for your next family vacation.
+That’s why it’s so important to come up with a packing list so we won’t forget what our family needs.
+Here’s a breakdown of an overall vacation packing list for a family of four.
+There are extra items to remember for specific vacations, although you may need to tailor the list to your destination.
+So, read on to learn everything you need to pack for your next family vacation!

 All the Clothing You Need to Bring

-Clothing usually takes up most of the space in luggage.
-I generally bring one outfit for each member of the family for each day, but always bring a couple of extra outfits for the mess-prone baby or toddler.
-If we’re traveling for more than a week, I plan to do laundry midway through.
+Clothing usually takes up most of the space in your luggage.
+It’s generally best to bring one outfit for each member of the family for each day, but always bring a couple of extra outfits for the mess-prone baby or toddler.
+This is especially easy if you’re planning out your weekend travel packing list.
+But, if you’ll be traveling for more than a week, plan to do laundry midway through and pack accordingly.

-The best way I’ve found to pack for each family member is to divide tops and pants into separate packing cubes (gallon-sized Ziploc bags also work for children’s clothing).
-I combine everyone’s swimsuits into one packing cube, and pajamas into another.
-I’ve found this makes it easier to locate clothing when you’re living out of a suitcase.
+The best way to pack for each family member is to divide tops and pants into separate packing cubes (gallon-sized Ziploc bags also work for children’s clothing).
+Keep everyone’s swimsuits in one packing cube, and pajamas in another.
+This makes easier to locate clothing when you’re living out of a suitcase.

 - Bathing suits